datafolklabs/cement/doc/source/dev/options_and_arguments.rst

     example.options.add_option('-F', '--foo', action='store', dest='foo',
         help='pass value to foo', metavar='STR')

-The above sets namespaces['example'].config['foot'] to the value passed at command line (helloworld --foo=bar), and also sets self.cli_opts.foo the same. metavar is an extra option that alters the display in --help (-F STR, --foo=STR).
+The above sets namespaces['example'].config['foo'] to the value passed at command line (helloworld --foo=bar), and also sets self.cli_opts.foo the same. metavar is an extra option that alters the display in --help (-F STR, --foo=STR).